MLB Midseason Position Power Rankings: B/R's Top 100 Players

 He came at a steep price as Yoan Moncada and Michael Kopech headlined a package of four prospects that went to Chicago in the deal, but where would the Red Sox be without Sale this season?

-David Price is still searching for consistency after missing time early, Rick Porcello has looked nothing like the guy who took home 2016 AL Cy Young honors and Eduardo Rodriguez has only made 12 starts while dealing with his own injury issues.
+Price is still searching for consistency after missing time early, Rick Porcello has looked nothing like the guy who took home 2016 AL Cy Young honors and Eduardo Rodriguez has only made 12 starts while dealing with his own injury issues.

 That's made Sale's dominance all the more important.

-The 28-year-old leads the AL in wins (12), ERA (2.48), FIP (1.96), WHIP (0.89), strikeouts (200), strikeouts-per-nine-innings (12.7) and innings pitched (141.1).
+The 28-year-old leads the AL in wins (12), ERA (2.48), FIP (1.96), WHIP (0.89), strikeouts (200), strikeouts per nine innings (12.7) and innings pitched (141.1).

-And with two years and $26 million left on his contract, that deal will be the gift that keeps on giving.
+And with two years and $26 million left on his contract, Sale will be the gift that keeps on giving.

 Best Upcoming Free Agent (Hitter): 22.
 SS Zack Cozart, Cincinnati Reds

 J.D.
-Martinez, Eric Hosmer, Mike Moustakas, Jonathan Lucroy, Carlos Santana, Lorenzo Cain and Jay Bruce are among the top position players who will reach free agency this coming offseason and Justin Upton will join that group if he exercises his opt-out clause.
+Martinez, Eric Hosmer, Mike Moustakas, Jonathan Lucroy, Carlos Santana, Lorenzo Cain and Jay Bruce are among the top position players who will reach free agency this coming offseason, and Justin Upton will join that group if he exercises his opt-out clause.

-However, it's Cincinnati Reds shortstop Zack Cozart who claims the top spot in our rankings among upcoming free agents.
+However, Cincinnati Reds shortstop Zack Cozart claims the top spot in our rankings among upcoming free agents.

-The 31-year-old has long been one of the league's better defensive shortstops and this season is no different as he's tallied 4 DRS and a 7.6 UZR/150.
+The 31-year-old has long been one of the league's better defensive shortstops, and this season is no different as he's tallied 4 DRS and a 7.6 UZR/150.

-It's his offensive game that has reached new heights.
+But it's his offensive game that has reached new heights.

-He might not land a mega-deal on the open market, but he's all but guaranteed himself a multi-year pact and a decent raise over the $5.325 million he's making this season.
+He might not land a megadeal on the open market, but he's all but guaranteed himself a multiyear pact and a decent raise over the $5.325 million he's making this season.

 Best Upcoming Free Agent (Pitcher): 36.
 SP Jason Vargas, Kansas City Royals

-Yu Darvish will likely sign for north of $100 million this winter and others like Jake Arrieta, Lance Lynn, Alex Cobb and Michael Pineda appear to be well-positioned for lucrative, multi-year deals as well.
+Yu Darvish will likely sign for north of $100 million this winter, and others such as Arrieta, Lance Lynn and Alex Cobb appear to be well-positioned for lucrative, multiyear deals as well.
 Relievers Greg Holland and Wade Davis will also be hot commodities on the open market.

-It soft-tossing Jason Vargas who ranked highest among upcoming free agent pitchers, though.
+However, soft-tossing Jason Vargas ranked highest among upcoming free-agent pitchers.

 With an average fastball velocity of 86.9 mph that's backed by a changeup/curveball/sinker mix, the 34-year-old has gone 12-4 with a 3.08 ERA, 1.24 WHIP and 84 strikeouts in 114 innings.

-Vargas made just 12 total appearances the past two seasons while recovering from Tommy John surgery and he's in the final year of a four-year, $32 million deal.
+Vargas made just 12 total appearances the past two seasons while recovering from Tommy John surgery, and he's in the final season of a four-year, $32 million deal.

-He might have to settle for a one-year deal given his age and recent injury history, but a raise over the $8 million he'll earn this season could be in order after Bartolo Colon landed a one-year, $12.5 million deal last winter.
+He might have to settle for a one-year deal given his age and recent injury history, but a raise over the $8 million he's due in 2017 could be in order after Bartolo Colon landed a one-year, $12.5 million deal last winter.

-Teams Who Got Shutout
+Teams Who Got Shut Out

 The Philadelphia Phillies and San Diego Padres were the only teams without a representative in our midseason top 100.

-Reliever Pat Neshek was the Phillies lone All-Star representative and their best candidate for inclusion here as well.
+Reliever Pat Neshek was the Phillies' lone All-Star and their best candidate for inclusion here as well.
 The 36-year-old has posted a 1.12 ERA, 0.82 WHIP and 10.0 K/9 with 10 holds in 43 games and figures to join a contender before the trade deadline passes.

 Outfielder Aaron Altherr (.288 BA, .898 OPS, 20 2B, 14 HR, 44 RBI) and starter Aaron Nola (15 GS, 7-6, 3.38 ERA, 1.19 WHIP, 97 K, 93.1 IP) also made our preliminary list.

-It was a similar story for the Padres, whose only All-Star and best candidate for this list was lefty reliever Brad Hand and he too could be on the move before the deadline.
+It was a similar story for the Padres, whose only All-Star and best candidate for this list was lefty reliever Brad Hand, and he could also be on the move before the deadline.
 He's pitched to a 2.12 ERA, 1.00 WHIP and 11.6 K/9 in 46 games and comes with team control through the 2019 season.

 Baseball's Most Stacked Team: Los Angeles Dodgers

-With a 69-31 record and an 11.5-game lead in baseball's best division, it should come as no surprise that the Dodgers led all teams with eight representatives on the top 100 list.
+With a 70-31 record and a 12.5-game lead in baseball's best division, it should come as no surprise that the Dodgers led all teams with eight representatives on the top 100 list.

-Starting pitchers Clayton Kershaw (5) and Alex Wood (18) and closer Kenley Jansen (39) were joined by catcher Yasmani Grandal (89), first baseman Cody Bellinger (31), shortstop Corey Seager (20), third baseman Justin Turner (16) and second baseman/outfielder Chris Taylor (49).
+Starting pitchers Clayton Kershaw (5) and Alex Wood (18) and closer Kenley Jansen (39) were joined by catcher Yasmani Grandal (89), Bellinger (31) at first, shortstop Corey Seager (20), Turner (16) at third and second baseman/outfielder Taylor (49).

-The Nationals had all seven of their representatives ranked inside the top 50—including three of the top 10 with Bryce Harper (3), Max Scherzer (4) and Anthony Rendon (8)—and the Arizona Diamondbacks had seven players find their way onto the list as well.
+The Nationals had all seven of their representatives ranked inside the top 50—including three of the top 10 with Harper (3), Scherzer (4) and Anthony Rendon (8)—and the Arizona Diamondbacks had seven players find their way onto the list as well.

 The American League side of things was also fairly predictable, as the first-place Astros led the way with six players.
 That was followed by the Red Sox and something of a surprise in the Royals—who had five each.